Issued: 24 May 2022

 If tax practitioners fail to comply with the new NDB scheme there may be implications in relation to the Tax Agent Services Act 2009 (TASA).
 Such a failure may be considered by the TPB in determining whether you have breached the TASA, including the Code of Professional Conduct (Code).

 In particular, Code item 6 (confidentiality) requires that a registered tax practitioner must not disclose information relating to a client's affairs to a third party without the client's permission or without a legal duty to do so.

 has the tax practitioner taken reasonable steps to have sufficient IT controls in place?

 was the practitioner reckless in their approach to cyber security?

 If a practitioner has been incompetent or reckless regarding IT controls, and this has resulted in a breach of confidentiality because of a cyber incident, the TPB may impose one or more administrative sanctions for breach of the Code.

 Each situation will be considered on a case-by-case basis, including the circumstances of the data breach and the steps taken to report and rectify the problem.

-For futher TPB guidance read protect your practice.
+For further TPB guidance read protect your practice from cyber-attacks.